kevlu8/int0x80.ca/blogs/chess-engines/2-recursion.md

 Tested against an engine with ~1090 ELO, we see that we are around 200 ELO weaker.
 So, we're approximately at 900 ELO!

-However, pure negamax is not very efficient.
+Unfortunately, pure negamax is not very efficient.
 How can we improve it?